-Run with a job selected in a workshop in the q mode.
+Bind to a key (the example config uses Alta), and activate with a job selected in a workshop in the q mode.

 The script shows a list of the input reagents of the selected job, and allows changing them like the job item-type and job item-material commands.